Skip to content

 Overall Architecture

-The method has three parts: (1) StyloBench benchmark construction—including literary work imitation (via CPT fine-tuning LLMs) and blog style imitation (via few-shot prompting) sub-scenarios; (2) Theoretical analysis of the feature-inversion trap—finding the inverted feature direction via Rayleigh quotient and verifying its correlation with detector performance; (3) StyloCheck diagnostic framework—generating probe datasets that only retain inverted features through token shuffling, assessing detector reliance on inverted features.
+The method consists of three parts: (1) StyloBench benchmark construction—including two sub-scenarios: literary work imitation (via CPT-tuned LLMs) and blog style imitation (via few-shot prompting); (2) Theoretical analysis of the Feature-Inversion Trap—identifying the inverted feature direction via Rayleigh Quotient and verifying its correlation with detector performance; (3) StyloCheck diagnostic framework—generating a probing dataset through token shuffling to retain only inverted features and evaluating the detector's dependency on them.
+StyloBench serves as the data foundation, while the subsequent three steps (finding inversion direction → creating probing sets → predicting transfer) constitute the core contributions.

 Key Designs